 This meant they would be partly distracted while watching the tape, as they tried to remember what was on it.

 The results showed, when the participants were distracted (or cognitively busy), they were more likely to make dispositional attributions for the woman’s anxiety.

 In other words, they based their explanations for her anxious address on the stable aspects of her personality and said she was an anxious person in general.

 Those who saw the anxiety-provoking performance thought she was made uncomfortable by the questions.
 Meanwhile, those who did not have to worry about a memory test afterward made dispositional attributions only if they saw the boring version of the interview.

 So, as Gilbert shows, we can avoid being swayed by this bias if we are relaxed, and do not have too many worries and concerns weighing down our minds when a person explains their situation.

 Social Psychology Research Studies on FAE

-Social psychology researchers are motivated to investigate people’s thoughts, feelings, beliefs, and behaviors.
+Social psychology investigates people’s thoughts, feelings, beliefs, and behaviors.
 But it is not a perfect science.
-No science, except maths perhaps, is perfect.
+(No science, except math perhaps, is perfect.)